 Italy has twelve days that are national holidays.
-On these days banks and most shops will be closed although in main tourist areas you will still find some things open.
-Public transportation runs on a Sunday and holiday schedule.
+On these days banks and most shops will be closed, although in main tourist areas you will still find some stores and restaurants open.
+Public transportation runs on a reduced Sunday and holiday schedule.
 Most museums and sites are closed on Christmas and New Year's Day.
 Some are closed on Easter, May 1, or other holidays as well.
 You can check closing days for some in these lists of Top Museums in Italy or Sites and Museums to Book in Advance.

 January 1 is Capodanno, or New Year's Day.
 While most things are closed you'll probably find special events going on in the main squares of top cities.
 In Rome, you'll find entertainment for the kids on Piazza del Popolo and in Venice, head to the Lido in the morning to take the traditional first dip of the year in the chilly water.
 Read about where to celebrate New Year's Eve in Italy.